telerik/winforms-docs/cloud-integration/google-cloud/translation.md

 position: 4
 ---

-# Cognitive Services
+# Translation API

-Cognitive computing or cognitive services are platforms that are powered by artificial intelligence and signal processing.
-These services provide you with the possibility to directly use different scientific breakthroughs such as machine learning, natural language processing and speech/vision recognition.

 In this article we are going to show you how to use Google's Translation API.
 The process of embedding the functionality in your .NET application is very easy once you have enabled the feature from your GCP console.

 ## Step 1: Create the WinForms Application